Click here to download a pdf file of the walk

 (1) Outward Route (see map): Start at Sedbergh Information Centre, 72 Main Street.
 Cross Main Street to The Folly, one of Sedbergh’s ancient yards, then cross Back Lane at the zebra crossing.
 Just along to the left is Vicarage Lane and a finger post points to the river ½ mile.
 Walk down to a kissing gate with a finger post indicating Millthrop ½ mile.
 Follow this route up the steep hill to another kissing gate and old lamp-post.
 From here you get an exceptionally good view of the town and Winder Fell behind.

-(2) Cross the drive to Winder House (one of Sedbergh School’s boarding houses) to another kissing gate and follow the path along the side of the garden wall on your left.
-Drop steeply downhill to a gate and follow the path leading you to another gate and a little further on, the riverside.
-Follow the path by the River Rawthey with Settlebeck School’s sports fields on your left.
+(2) Cross the drive outside Winder House (one of the Sedbergh School boys boarding houses) to another kissing gate and follow the path along the side of the garden wall on your left.
+Drop steeply downhill left to a small gate, then follow the path to another gate.
+Follow the water channel (which once took water from the weir to Millthrop Mill) before passing through a gate and turning left to join the path by the River Rawthey.

-(3) At the end of the path you will see a picnic area by the river at New Bridge.
-Go up to, and across the A684 to continue along the riverside path.
-Be careful along this first section where there are many exposed and muddy tree roots that are easy to trip over.
-Once over the stile (which has a convenient dog door) you need to follow the path at the edge of each field as indicated by an occasional notice.
-The route is straightforward along the riverside all the way to Straight Bridge.
-Leave the final field up some steps and through a small gate in the wall then cross the bridge.
+(3) At the end of the path you will reach the picnic area at New Bridge.
+Go up to, and across the A684 to continue along the riverside path, signposted to Straight Bridge 3/4 mile.
+The first section has many exposed and muddy tree roots that are easy to trip over.
+Once over the stile (which has a convenient dog door) follow the path at the edge of each field as indicated by an occasional notice.
+The route is straightforward, crossing 7 fields, along the riverside all the way to Straight Bridge.
+Leave the final field up some stone steps and through a small gate in the wall to the road.
+Note dogs may need to be carried up these steps.
+Carefully cross the bridge over the river.

 (4) Immediately on your right take the narrow winding lane to Farfield Mill.
 Cross a beautiful old stone bridge over the River Clough, with a wonderful view of the mill, and take the rough track to your left, immediately before a row of cottages, which brings you to the mill’s entrance.